newslynx/formd/README.md

-csv-to-md
+Formd
 ===

 Command-line utilty for turning a Google results spreadsheet into markdown.
-Needs a better name.

 ## Installation